nopnop2002/Arduino-STM32-CAN/stm32g474/README.md

   settings.mRxPin = PA_11;
 ```

-CAN_RX mapped to PB8, CAN_TX mapped to PB9 (not available on 36-pin package)
+CAN_RX mapped to PB8, CAN_TX mapped to PB9
 ```
   settings.mTxPin = PB_9;
   settings.mRxPin = PB_8;
 ```

-CAN_RX mapped to PD0, CAN_TX mapped to PD1 (available on 100-pin and 144-pin package)
+CAN_RX mapped to PD0, CAN_TX mapped to PD1 (not available on 48-pin package and 64-pin package)
 ```
   settings.mTxPin = PD_1;
   settings.mRxPin = PD_0;